Kerendia coupons

 Kerendia Side Effects

-Certain medications can interact with this drug.
-These include products that may raise potassium levels in the body, such as birth control pills containing drospirenone and potassium-sparing diuretics like amiloride, spironolactone, and triamterene.
-Additionally, lithium may also interact with this drug.
-Other medicines can influence how finerenone is eliminated from your system, potentially altering its effectiveness.
-Examples of these include adagrasib, some azole antifungals like ketoconazole and voriconazole, ceritinib, clarithromycin, cobicistat, nefazodone, certain HIV protease inhibitors such as nelfinavir and tipranavir, ritonavir, and telithromycin.
+Certain medications can interact with this drug, potentially leading to increased blood potassium levels.
+These include birth control pills containing drospirenone and potassium-sparing diuretics like amiloride, spironolactone, and triamterene.
+Additionally, lithium can interact with this medication.
+Some drugs may also interfere with how this drug is processed in the body, which can impact its effectiveness.
+Such drugs include adagrasib, azole antifungals like ketoconazole and voriconazole, ceritinib, clarithromycin, cobicistat, nefazodone, and certain HIV protease inhibitors such as nelfinavir and tipranavir, as well as ritonavir and telithromycin.